Toddler Program

 Often, when tours or observers come through our toddler environments, they comment on how peaceful and calm the children seem.
 Certainly, there are moments of loud exuberance, but we know that when we offer an environment that speaks to your child’s developing needs, they are satiated and have no need to engage in resistant behavior.
 Our teachers know to offer gentle guidance and choices, so that our toddler students feel ownership over their experiences.
 In this way, they are encouraged to be independent and relatively self-sufficient; much more than our society often allows for or acknowledges.

-Nurturing the Person Social Emotional Development
+Nurturing the Person

 In the first three years of life, toddlers absorb the social interactions they see around them as adults model empathy, conflict-resolution, manners, and self-regulation techniques.
 Typically, children will not display these skills until around 3 or 4 years, so it is up to aware adults to know that your child needs to see and take in the modeled behaviors without the expectation that they will immediately replicate them.